ipaintcode/Lowlight/README.md

 * Inspired by a TextMate theme: Lowlight
 * Will tweak theme when I get time or feel free to fork and tweak
+* Need to clean up CSS, it's roughed in at the moment

 Installation
 ------------